emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 #section yon-evid

 #variable A : U                     -- The ambient type.
-#variable AisSegal : is-segal A    -- A proof that A is Segal.
+#variable is-segal-A : is-segal A    -- A proof that A is Segal.
 #variable a : A                 -- The representing object.
 #variable C : A -> U        -- A type family.
 #variable CisCov : isCovFam A C    -- A covariant family.